TonyVallad/Malaria-Detection-App/README.md

    ```

 3. **Upload Files:**
-   - Click the "Upload" button to select and upload a file.
+   - Drop the image file or click on the dropzone to select image to analyze.
+   - Press the 'Analyze' button.
    - The server will process the file and display relevant information or results.

 ---